 Trump, Xi reaffirm backing for Phase 1 of US-China trade deal

-U.S. President Donald Trump expressed confidence in China's strength and resilience in confronting its coronavirus outbreak during a conversation with President Xi Jinping on Thursday, a White House spokesman said.

-WASHINGTON: U.S. President Donald Trump expressed confidence in China's strength and resilience in confronting its coronavirus outbreak during a conversation with President Xi Jinping on Thursday, a White House spokesman said.
+WASHINGTON: US President Donald Trump expressed confidence in China's strength and resilience in confronting its coronavirus outbreak during a conversation with President Xi Jinping on Thursday (Feb 6), a White House spokesman said.

 The two leaders agreed to continue extensive communication and cooperation between both sides, the spokesman, Judd Deere, added.